 As Taylor and Uren’s book approached deadline, Labor’s three-year-long polling honeymoon was over and the Liberals were neck-and-neck.
 The media hammered them over stimulus plan failures.
 Rudd axed the installation scheme and Peter Garrett became the scapegoat ministerial scalp.
 The audit office found colossal waste in BER including substandard work and inflexible design.
 The budget surplus was a mirage and the Government had troubling selling its economic message for different reasons than before.
 During the height of the crisis, minister could not be frank for fear of damaging confidence, now they couldn’t sell the recovery because it would draw attention to the spending issues.

-To Rudd and Swan’s immense credit, they saw the GFC coming earlier than most.
+To Rudd and Swan’s credit, they saw the GFC coming earlier than most.
 They acted quicker than most and deeper and with the help of the Reserve Bank and China, Australia emerged almost unscathed.
-Abbott ridiculed 25 months of Whitlamesque spending’ but Rudd saved the country from years of austerity with his infrastructure stimulus.
-What neither he nor anyone saw was that Australia would recover so quickly.
+Abbott ridiculed 25 months of “Whitlamesque spending” but Rudd saved the country from years of austerity with his infrastructure stimulus.
+What no-one saw was Australia would recover so quickly.
 His successor Julia Gillard suffered in the 2010 poll but held on with a debt burden that would cripple Australia’s ability to implement real change in the difficult decades to come.
-As Taylor and Uren concluded, the political shitstorm would be ‘wilder and more damaging that Kevin Rudd ever imagined’.
+As Taylor and Uren concluded, the political shitstorm would be “wilder and more damaging than Kevin Rudd ever imagined”.